First OWI Penalties in Iowa

-For a deferral, you will be required to attend a court on drinking and driving.
+For a deferral, you will be required to attend a course on drinking and driving.
 The course takes a substantial amount of time and costs a great deal, but you will avoid a conviction.
-You may also be required to pay the same fines, and have other conditions place on you.
+You may also be required to pay the same fines and have other conditions place on you.
 Deferred judgment is given at the discretion of the court.
-Your Des Moines drunk driving lawyer can argue why you deserve to have judgment deferred.
+Your drunk driving lawyer can argue why you deserve to have judgment deferred.

 Of course, you will not have to face any kind of punishment if you are acquitted.
 It is ultimately your choice whether to fight the charges.
 At McCarthy & Hamrock, P.C., we will advocate for any decision you make.
-We can negotiate for deferred judgment, or we can challenge DUI test results and your arrest and seek freedom for you.
+We can negotiate for deferred judgment, or we can challenge OWI test results and your arrest and seek freedom for you.